Psychological Services (Educational Psychologists - EPs)

 For queries / information email: firstname.lastname@example.org

-Parents and carers with concerns about their child should discuss these with the school first.
+Parents with concerns about their child should discuss these with the school first.
 This will usually be with the school SENCo (Special Educational Needs Coordinator).

 If the school feels that a request for support from Psychological Services would help, the SENCo - with parental consent - will contact the school’s link Educational Psychologist to plan the work.